Commissions & Fees Explained

 If I was in your shoes I’d be asking the same question, why do we need to charge admin fees if we’re already paid commission from the insurers?

-The benefit of being a small business is that we can be flexible with this and be client focused in our renumeration rather than profit driven.
+For larger domestic policies we might choose not to charge an admin fee if the commission income is high enough.
+The benefit of being a small business is that we can be flexible and client focused in our renumeration rather than profit driven.

 The good news is that using an insurance broker won't necessarily cost you more!